myueen/a02-java-thread/README.md

 In the dining philospher problem, we have a Philosopherr class, a Fork class, and Main.java file.
 Our goal is to have more than one philosopher eating at the same time.
+The eating phase of the philosopher is when the method startEat() is called, and the thinking phase is the waiting to eat phase.

 ### Race Condition
 When two philosopher trying to grab the same fork, it results in a race condition.
 To avoid this, we use synchronized keywords in methods like tryingToEat() and startEat() to make sure only one thread (philosopher) execute the method at a time.